openai/openai-python/fix-issue-#17777.md

 client = AsyncOpenAI(api_key=os.getenv("OPENAI_API_KEY"))
 ```

-### Async Completion Example
+### Async completions Example

-You can use the `acreate_completion` method to asynchronously send a batch of prompts and retrieve completion results.
+You can use the `acreate_completions` method to asynchronously send a batch of prompts and retrieve completions results.
 The following example shows how to send a batch of prompts using the GPT-3.5 Turbo model.

 ```python
 async def main():